jss367/jss367.github.io/_posts/2022-02-06-fastai-notes-and-thoughts.md

 #### Inheriting from Outer Context

-There's a lot of inheriting from outer context in FastAI.
-This works well for a Jupyter Notebook environment, but makes it harder to use it in production.
+There's a lot of inheriting from the outer context in FastAI.
+This works well for a Jupyter Notebook environment but makes it harder to use it in production.

 ## Conclusion